merovex-press/stranded-series/docs/01-Overview/01-concept.md

 <!-- concept-overview -->
 **Strand** is  a [low fantasy], [Type-X] [alternative-history] series written by Ben Wilson.

 In the 18th Century, British-Americans uncover an [ancient acropolis] that introduces ([advanced, ancient human]) [lost technology] in the Ohio Territory at the end of the Seven Years' War.
 This leads to [America remaining in the UK] despite continued struggle by the Sons of Liberty.
 Britain becomes a [low culture, high tech] society.
-We have a faction (SOL) who want to divide, and a faction (Tory) who want to unite; both want to control the alien tech, but ultimately come together to keep it from the French & Indians.
+We have a faction (SOL) who want to divide, and a faction (Tory) who want to unite; both want to control the strange tech, but ultimately come together to keep it from the French & Indians.

 Throughout the 19th Century, a secret British society reverse-engineers the [Neutrinovoltaic power][phlebotinum].
 This increases degrees of separation between Britain and the rest of the world, creating a [decade dissonance].
 A technological espionage struggle ensues among the great powers.
 The Napoleonic & Crimean wars occur per OTL, but with different outcomes.
 British North America starts its Western expansion, leading to the Mexican war, which becomes British.